EOEPCA/deployment-guide/docs/quickstart/scripted-deployment.md

 Customised examples are provided for Simple, CREODIAS and Processing deployments.

 **_NOTE that if a prior deployment has been attempted then, before redeploying, a clean-up should be performed as described in the [Clean-up](#clean-up) section below.
-This is particularly important in the case that the minikube 'none' driver is used, as the persistence is maintained on the host and so is not naturally removed when the minikube cluster is destroyed._**
+This is particularly important in the case that the minikube `none` driver is used, as the persistence is maintained on the host and so is not naturally removed when the minikube cluster is destroyed._**

 Initiate the deployment...
 ```bash